 Our responsibility is to curate a collection that accurately reflects the range of experiences so that the Collection as a whole presents a reliable record.
 Do you have an interesting artifact to donate to the Collection?
-If so, please submit your inquiry today at the button below.
+If so, please review the sections below and submit your inquiry through the button.
 We look forward to reviewing your artifact with you!

 Anna Knapp Fitz art is accessioned.

 All artifact donations must further the Museum’s mission statement.
 The artifact must showcase authenticity, provenance and relevance to the Permanent and/or Education Collections, including larger themes and topics of the “Southern Peninsula” story.

 Acquisition into the Collection will need to meet at least one of the initial criteria as stated below to be considered for accession to either the Permanent or the Education Collections.
 The following describes the types of materials we seek on a rolling basis:

 - The donation showcases authenticity, quality, related-provenance, style/usefulness to the Collection, including larger themes and topics of the Southern Peninsula story (e.g., agriculture, art history, cultural history, racial and ethnic identities, community activities, prominent families, schools and institutions, businesses, religion, government.)

 - The donation can be used for exhibition purposes or serve as a replica/interactive prop for educational purposes.